MathiasWP/Webutvikling-Prosjekt/readme.md

 ### NOTE: The data in the secrets should only be a single string wrapped in quotes (see example below)

 1. Add 3 GitHub secrets:
-    - CLIENT_CONFIG (should contain the data in : ./client/src/config/config.ts)
+    - CLIENT_CONFIG (should contain the data in: ./client/src/config/config.ts)
-    - SERVER_CONFIG (should contain the data in : ./server/keys/config.ts)
+    - SERVER_CONFIG (should contain the data in: ./server/keys/config.ts)
-    - SERVER_SERVICE_ACCOUNT  (should contain the data in : ./server/keys/serviceAccount.json)
+    - SERVER_SERVICE_ACCOUNT  (should contain the data in: ./server/keys/serviceAccount.json)

 #### Example:
 Data like this:

 ```